Best LA Bike Rides, Trails, and Paths for Biking with Kids

 If you're not in the mood for the beach, head over to El Dorado East Regional Park.
 Three words: it is huge.
 And bursting with green grass and water features, wildlife, and happy park goers flying kites and barbecuing.
 Oh, and there are more than 4 miles of paved bike paths.
 Parking: $5-$7

 This designated bike path stretches from N. Victory Blvd. in Burbank straight through to North Hollywood.
 The two mile Burbank portion runs from Mariposa Street to Clybourn Ave., and, in addition to being flat and (often) breezy, offers three bronze sculpture public art installations.
-If you time it right, you can mingle with members of the Sidewalk Astronomers and have a peek into their hand-made telescopes.
-They will be on Chandler Bikeway and Lima Street on select dates from now until July.
 Feeling energetic?
 Carry on to North Hollywood, and dazzle your senses with the eye-popping color and detail of the Chandler Murals.

-Wheel Fun Rentals also operates here and offers a wide selection of bikes to choose from, as well as maps for your own self-guided tours.
-There are so many trails and roads and vistas to explore at this 80 acre water recreation facility.
+Wheel Fun Rentals is in operation in the park and offers a wide selection of bikes to choose from, as well as maps for your own self-guided tours.
+There are so many trails and roads and vistas to explore at this 80-acre water recreation facility.
 Stop for a picnic, or to feed the ducks, or to throw a frisbee.
-The summer days get hot here, and weekends bring crowds.
-But most agree, no matter what the weather, this is one lovely place to explore.
+The summer days get hot here, and weekends usually bring crowds.
+But most bikers agree, no matter what the weather, this is one lovely place to cycle.

 Top photo shows the Arroyo Seco Bicycle Path, a 2 mile long bike path under California sycamore and oak trees, along the Arroyo Seco river channel in Northeast Los Angeles.
 Photo by Umberto Brayj/CC BY 2.0